CertHE Contemporary Dance - Northern School of Contemporary Dance

 Plus

-• Enrichment classes are offered in the evening and Friday afternoons – this is known as Fab Fridays where staff and students put on additional class activities.
+• Enrichment classes are often offered in the evening where staff, guests and students put on additional class activities.

 • Visiting workshops with guest choreographers and companies